 In the article “9 Tips to Manage Online Reviews” you will learn some tactics to sharpen your review management strategy.

+The last tourism marketing trend is remarketing.
 Remarketing involves targeting those who have interacted with your business in the past, in order to generate future business.
-It can be extremely cost-effective, because you know you are reaching out to people who have at least some interest in what you are offering.
+It can be extremely cost-effective because you know you are reaching out to people who have at least some interest in what you are offering.
 Remarketing can be carried out through social media platforms, Google AdWords, etc. Another major benefit here is that individuals can be targeted easily with extremely relevant messages.
 For instance, an OTA can show someone an ad for a hotel they have previously looked at, jogging their memory.
 This can be useful in cases where a customer has been interrupted mid-booking, giving them a reminder to continue.

 Travel Agencies Provide an Opportunity to Increase Bookings

 Within tourism marketing, travel agencies are important partners to attract travellers.
 They provide a platform for customers to find, compare and book products and services.
 By connecting to a travel agency, you are able to attract travellers who might else not find your business directly.
 So they can help your tourism company to optimise revenue.